 One of the best lesser-known Amazon Prime perks perfect for travelers is offline downloading for TV shows and movies.
 You can even search by this feature on the Amazon Video app.
 Just go to the Library icon, hit “Refine” and filter by the “On Device” option.
 All downloads will go to a download folder on the app, or you can watch directly from the show’s or movie’s page.

 Shipping Benefits: Prime Now

 Yes, most people know free two-day shipping comes with a Prime membership, but did you know about the Amazon Prime perk that offers free same-day delivery?
 While this feature is only available in certain metro areas right now (you can check availability by zip code here), it’s perfect for travelers.
 Whether you’re in a rush packing and need a specific item or forgot something and need it delivered to your hotel room, Prime Now is a great benefit for travelers.
 Prime Now also includes restaurant delivery in select cities within one hour and features local stores’ products in select cities.

 Insider Tip: Did you know that you can earn rewards for future purchases with free, no-rush shipping?
 If you don’t need your Prime order right away, select No-Rush Shipping and receive a discount or reward for a future purchase.

 Access to Exclusive Products & Deals

 An Amazon Prime membership grants access to a variety of products and deals that can save you money on travel-related products and clothes.
-Prime members have early access to Lightning Deals (also called Prime Early Access Deals) as well as a whole day dedicated to member shopping deals, Prime Day.
-Check Prime Day’s landing page for upcoming dates and details for 2017.
+Prime members have early access to Lightning Deals (also called Prime Early Access Deals), Prime Exclusives, and a whole day dedicated to member shopping deals, Prime Day, which is typically in July.